GeekyTheory/Automatic-API-REST/README.md

 5. Go to <strong>http://domain.com/Automatic-API-REST</strong>

 **Please note: If you have troubles with the privacy system, please allow access to xml folder.**
+**Please note2: If you have troubles in localhost with apache, please see this [issue](https://github.com/GeekyTheory/Automatic-API-REST/issues/9).**

 ## Hello World (GET From PHP)
 <pre class="lang:php decode:true">&lt;?php